-A weakness that SCWDB is diligently looking to correct is spreading the word of local career opportunities within the school districts within the southwest corner.
+As part of our continuous improvement efforts, the SCWDB is diligently looking to enhance the delivery of information on local career opportunities within the school districts in the Southwest Corner.
 SCWDB has hosted events for local guidance counselors and apprenticeship representatives from local trades to discuss this pathway for youth.
 The Business Education Partnership program in the area is also focused on opening the doors of local employers and industries to area youth.
 SCWDB values and appreciates the opportunities granted by local 4-year university programs, but wants to be sure that school personnel are knowledgeable of the great opportunities that can come from a 2-year degree, technical training, or apprenticeship.
-While this connection is currently a weakness, SCWDB looks to make it a strength and be a leader in this area over the next few years.
+While this connection is currently a weakness nationwide, SCWDB looks to make it a strength and be a leader in this area over the next few years.